 5.1 How to Store Leftovers

-- Refrigerate within two hours of cooking, ensuring it can be consumed within 3-4 days.
+- Refrigerate within 2 hours and eat within 3–4 days.

 5.2 Reheating Tips